We want to make Yearly Meeting an accessible and inclusive event. You can help us by letting us know your needs.

 Where you have informed us of an access need in advance, we will notify the facilitators of events you are attending so that they are aware of your needs.
 We will also have an identified accessibility host in meetings we organise who can be contacted via the in-meeting chat, or, where chat is not accessible to you, by emailing the Yearly Meeting Help Desk (firstname.lastname@example.org).

 Our accessibility statement is available to download as a PDF or is in the sections below.
 We have provided guidance to all facilitators on how to improve the accessibility of their events and the minimum expectations.

 For those with visual impairment

 - We have asked all facilitators to ensure they describe visual elements orally, for those who cannot see these.
-We have tried to ensure good colour contrast on our website, the YMG Planner and in our documents.
+We have tried to ensure good colour contrast on our website, the online Sched planner and in our documents.

 - We will also make documents available in a choice of formats where this is needed for access reasons (e.g. Word, large print, 'accessible' PDF).

 - See also support for screen reader users.